paoloserra/MeerKATHI-docs/sphinx/manual/workers/inspect_data/index.rst

   *str*, *optional*

-  Lable for output products (plots etc.) for this step.
+  Label for output products (plots etc.) for this step.